Key Quote

 WOW — SPEECH ACT THEORY — THE PERLOCUTIONARY ACT (Austin)

 J.L.
-Austin distinguishes between locutionary (what is said), illocutionary (what is meant), and perlocutionary (the effect produced) acts.
-Don John's tricolon is a masterclass in perlocutionary force: what he says (listing possessive pronouns) appears neutral, but the effect produced is the destruction of Hero's honour.
+Austin distinguishes between locutionarylocutionary — The literal meaning of what is said, illocutionaryillocutionary — what is meant, and perlocutionaryperlocutionary — the effect produced acts.
+Don John's tricolon is a masterclass in perlocutionaryperlocutionary — the effect produced force: what he says (listing possessive pronouns) appears neutral, but the effect produced is the destruction of Hero's honour.
 He achieves maximum damage through minimum explicit content — the listener (Claudio) does the interpretive work.
-Shakespeare shows that the most dangerous language is not what is said directly but what is allowed to be inferred (concluded from indirect evidence).
+Shakespeare shows that the most dangerous language is not what is said directly but what is allowed to be inferredinferred — Concluded through reasoning rather than direct statement.

 Key Words